Tae Hayes: Miami Dolphins

 On December 13, 2019, Hayes was claimed off waivers by the Miami Dolphins.

-On September 5, 2020, Hayes was waived by the Dolphins and signed to the practice squad two days later.
-He was elevated to the active roster on September 24 and October 31 for the team's weeks 3 and 8 games against the Jaguars and Los Angeles Rams, and reverted to the practice squad after each game.
-He was released on November 23, 2020.
+On September 5, 2020, Hayes was waived by the Dolphins and re-signed to the practice squad two days later.
+He was elevated to the active roster on September 24 and October 31 for the team's Weeks 3 and 8 games against the Jacksonville Jaguars and Los Angeles Rams, and reverted to the practice squad after each game.
+Hayes was released by the Dolphins on November 23.

 Minnesota Vikings

 On December 2, 2020, Hayes signed with the practice squad of the Minnesota Vikings.
-He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Detroit Lions, and reverted to the practice squad after the game.
-He signed a reserve/future contract with the Vikings on January 4, 2021.
-On March 5, 2021, he was waived by the Vikings.
+He was elevated to the active roster on January 2, 2021, for the team's Week 17 game against the Detroit Lions, and reverted to the practice squad after the game.
+Hayes signed a reserve/future contract with the Vikings on January 4.
+On March 5, he was waived by the Vikings.

 Arizona Cardinals

 On May 17, 2021, Hayes signed with the Arizona Cardinals.
-He was waived on August 5, 2021.
+He was waived by the Cardinals on August 5.

 Carolina Panthers (first stint)

-On December 30, 2021, Hayes was signed to the Carolina Panthers practice squad.
+On December 30, 2021, Hayes was signed to the Carolina Panthers' practice squad.